Skip to content

 Know who’s in every photo before you publish.

-FaceGate screens your photos against an enrolled consent list — entirely on the device.
+FaceGate screens your photos against an enrolled consent list - entirely on the device - so schools and childcare centres can publish with confidence.
 No cloud.
 No third parties.
 No surprises.

 • No cloud calls